See Selena Gomez's 4 Stylish Outfit Changes—and the Day Is Still Young

 The star kicked off her week with quite the fashionably busy Monday.
 With stops scheduled around town in the Big Apple in honor of her newly released tracks, the songstress was seemingly dressed for every event on her agenda.

 According to her stylist, Kate Young, her morning lineup of outfits included a GANNI printed dress and a vibrant blue velvet suit by Sies Marjan.
-The star also donned a sleeveless mock neck black top by LESET paired with a Miu Miu striped paper bag pencil skirt as well as a double breasted plaid blazer with matching pants...and it's only the afternoon in New York City.
+The star also donned a sleeveless mock neck black top by LESET paired with a Miu Miu striped paper bag pencil skirt as well as a FRAME double breasted plaid blazer with matching pants...and it's only the afternoon in New York City.

 Of course, four outfit changes require some hair and makeup swaps, too.
 Fortunately, the star's glam squad, consisting of makeup artist Hung Vanngo and hairstylist Marissa Marino, was ready to swap her nude lip for a red pout and pull her long, wavy tresses into a piecey pony.
 All in a day's—er—afternoon's work.